-Peyto Lake might win the prize for the most beautiful, brightly colored lake within the Canadian Rockies.
-Named after Bill Peyto, who was a trail guide and trapper in Banff, the lake sits in a valley and is best viewed from Bow Summit, which happens to be the Icefield Parkway’s highest point.
+Peyto Lake might win the prize for the most beautiful, brightly colored lake in the Canadian Rockies.
+Named after Bill Peyto, who was a trail guide and trapper in Banff, the lake sits in a valley and is best viewed from Bow Summit, which happens to be the Icefields Parkway’s highest point.
 Summer is the best time to visit and see Peyto Lake at its brightest, thanks to the light-reflecting glacial rock flour flowing in from Peyto Glacier.

-Canmore might not get as much attention as Banff, but it still has the same amazing scenery.
+Canmore might not get as much attention as Banff, but it still has the same incredible scenery.
 Located in Banff National Park, it’s an ideal place to base yourself to enjoy the Canadian Rockies and the beautiful Three Sisters Mountain Range, both of which surround the township.
-Canmore is an adventurer’s paradise, with its Nordic Centre, hiking trails, and access to lakes such as Quarry Lake and Upper and Lower Kananaskis Lakes.
+Canmore is an adventurer’s paradise, with its Nordic Centre, hiking trails and access to lakes such as Quarry Lake and Upper and Lower Kananaskis Lakes.

 Yoho National Park

-Maligne Lake is beautiful for a number of reasons, including its surrounding Rocky peaks, its three visible glaciers, summertime boat cruises, access to the Skyline Trail, and Spirit Island.
-Reader’s Digest subscribers said the lake has the Best Boat Cruise in Canada, and it isn’t hard to see why.
+Maligne Lake is beautiful for a number of reasons, including its surrounding Rocky peaks, its three visible glaciers, summertime boat cruises, access to the Skyline Trail and Spirit Island.
+Reader’s Digest subscribers said the lake has the best boat cruise in Canada, and it isn’t hard to see why.
 The Skyline Trail is Jasper’s most popular multi-day hike, which begins at Maligne Lake.

 Banff Springs Hotel